Delta file (difference file)

 A delta file is useful for comparing files with little differences, while for comparing files with big differences a split screen may be a better choice.

-The different filters of a filter chain are divided by a comma (,).
-The different filter chains of a filter graph are divided by a semi-colon (;).
-If the whole filter graph is put into quotation marks, then spaces can be added after , and ; for readability reasons.
+The different filters of a filter chain are divided by a comma (, ).
+The different filter chains of a filter graph are divided by a semi-colon (; ).
+If the whole filter graph is put into quotation marks, then spaces can be added after , and ; and also elsewhere for readability reasons.

 The mapping is not necessary in this case, because it’s implicit.